open-ephys/onix-docs/source/Hardware Guide/Headstages/tether-voltage.rst

 ==============================
 Each ONIX headstage has a required operating voltage that is specified on its documentation page.
-Because ONIX hardware supports headstages that have different voltage requirements, it must be changed to to match the requirements of the headstage that is plugged into a port.
+Because ONIX hardware supports headstages that have different voltage requirements, it must be changed to match the requirements of the headstage that is plugged into a port.
 If the headstage voltage is too low, it will not function reliably.
-If the voltage is too high, it there will be excess heat dissipation and the headstage may be damaged.
+If the voltage is too high, the headstage will dissipate excess heat and it may be damaged.

 Setting Headstage Voltage